2017 Chicago torture incident

-In January 2017, four perpetrators: Jordan Hill, Tesfaye "Teefies" Cooper, and Brittany and Tanishia Covington committed a hate crime and other offenses against a mentally disabled man in Chicago, Illinois.
-The attackers, two black men and two black women, laughed as they kidnapped and physically, verbally, and racially abused the white victim.
+In January 2017, four black perpetrators: Jordan Hill, Tesfaye "Teefies" Cooper, and Brittany and Tanishia Covington tortured, committed a hate crime and other offenses against a mentally disabled white man in Chicago, Illinois.
+The attackers, two black men and two black women, laughed as they kidnapped and physically, verbally, and racially abused the white teenaged victim.
 The incident was livestreamed on Facebook.

 The victim met with an acquaintance from high school at a McDonald's on New Year's Eve, and on January 3 was found by a police officer to appear to be suffering from numerous injuries while being led by one of the perpetrators on a sidewalk.
 The four perpetrators were arrested after the incident was livestreamed by one of them on Facebook Live, and were all given plea deals for hate crime charges and other offenses.
 The sentences ranged from probation to 8 years in prison.